The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

 However, as critically discussed by numerous scholars \citep{sudbery,sudbery2,dustinhubert,tausk,mucinookon}, the FR theorem’s conclusion relies on a fourth silent, implicit assumption, which considerably reduces the scope of the theories ruled out by the FR theorem.
-Although the nature of this assumption is still a subject of controversy, there is a shared hypothesis accepted by the academic community that the FR theorem presupposes a distinction between two different points of view, originally drawn by \citep{neumann} (hereafter \emph{Neumann's observer distinction}): either the external descriptive view, according to which the observer is treated in the same way as the system under analysis, evolving both by the Schrödinger (deterministic) law, or the observer’s descriptive (internal) view, in which the state suddenly ``collapses'' according to an indeterministic observer-dependent law (Born’s rule).
-Since this fourth silent assumption is obviously compatible with the projection postulate introduced by SQM, this interpretation together with any other unknown interpretation that accepts (i)-(iii) together with the fourth silent assumption are ruled out by the FR theorem.
-Let us describe the FR theorem as it is discussed \citep{bub}, a version which will help us to better address the point at issue.
+Although this theorem is still a subject of controversy, there is a shared hypothesis accepted by (almost) the academic community that the alleged fourth silent assumption presupposed by the FR theorem corresponds to the aforementioned \emph{Neumann's observer distinction}.
+Since this assumption is obviously compatible with the projection postulate introduced by FRQM, this interpretation together with any other unknown interpretation that accepts (i)-(iii) together with the fourth silent assumption are ruled out by the FR theorem.
+In more precise terms, the point emphasised by these scholars is that this distinction presupposed by the FR theorem induces empirical differences between successive predictions obtained by internal and external observers.
+The reasoning is that if external observers would like to obtain further predictions after internal observers have performed their own measurements, and the former observers evolve the wave function according to Schrödinger’s equation and no term ever disappears, surely they must obtain different predictions than the latter observers would obtain applying the projection postulate (in which case some terms disappear).\footnote{Before discussing the FR theorem in detail, it is important to note that this conclusion relies on the specific form of the FR experimental arrangement.
+For example, it is well-known that in the \emph{double slit with monitoring experiment} interference effects are destroyed by the phenomena of entanglement and decoherence produced by the linear Schrödinger evolution, an empirical situation which is indistinguishable from the one obtained by applying the projection postulate.} Let us describe the FR theorem as it is discussed \citep{bub}, a version which will help us to better address the point at issue.